mlynette/mlynette.github.io/README.md

 ## 7 Major Painting styles
 ### Realism
 ![image](https://github.com/mlynette/mlynette.github.io/assets/151596918/0804013e-e931-4859-a3b4-6a4365fc057e)
-Realism is a painting style that is
+Realism is a painting style in which the subject of the painting looks much like the real thing rather than being stylized or abstracted.
+It is the painting style that most people consider as "real art".
+When you look at it up close, you can see the different strokes and colors used to create the illusion of space and depth, setting the composition and lighting.